 While you can buy beer, brandy, or other alcoholic beverages at Italian bars, their central feature is the espresso coffee machine.
 You can have a caffè or espresso for about 1 euro (1.10 USD) or a Cappuccino for about 1.20 euro (1.50 USD).
 Italians visit bars throughout the day, but especially in the morning when pastries are served with coffee.
 The quintessential “cappuccino e brioche” of Italian breakfasts comes from here!

 A large number of bars in Italy offer the well-known Italian aperitivo from 6 to 8 o’clock, but only a bunch of them will stay open later than that.
-The typical display of a bar in Italy, offering pastries, panini, and some pre-cooked food
+The typical display of a bar in Italy, offering pastries, panini, and some pre-cooked food.
+More type of Italian restaurant crossword clue!

 This is a US-style bar.
 Usually opened just in the evening, the cocktail bar offers drinks, mixed drinks, and cocktails with limited food choices.
 Mojitos, Margaritas, Martini, Moscow Mule, and cocktails of all kinds are prepared by an expert bartender.